 - Lack of knowledge on the product development processes

 - Believing that skipping steps will reduce cost

 - Believing that skipping steps will save time

-3 Cost reduction strategies that work in business
+Product development costs: 3 cost reduction strategy that works in business

 - Using true experts

 - Working with teams that have mature development processes

 It should come as no surprise that a person with a lot of experience, education, and proven ability is going to outperform a novice.

 True experts, even if they charge more per hour, will reduce cost and risk.